Knitting Skeletons: Computer-Aided Design Tool for Shaping and Patterning of Knitted Garments

 CHI 2017 (Paper)

-Emily Whiting, Nada Ouf, Liane Makatura, Christos Mousas, Zhenyu Shu & Ladislav Kavan
+Emily Whiting, Nada Ouf, Liane Makatura, Christos Mousas, Zhenyu Shu, and Ladislav Kavan

 In Progress: Honors Research Thesis